-FAIRFAX, having next taken Bath and Sherborne, resolved to sit down before Bristol, and made great preparations for an enterprize, which, from the strength of the garrison, and the reputation of prince Rupert, the governor, was deemed of the last importance.
-But, fo w Rush, vol. vii. p.
-49. Ibid. vol. vii. p.
+FAIRFAX, having next taken Bath and Sherborne, refolved to lay fiege to Bristol, and made great preparations for an enterprize, which, from the strength of the garrison, and the reputation of prince Rupert, the governor, was deemed of the last importance.
+But, so w Rush. vol. vii. p.
+49. X Ibid. vol. vii. p.
 55.